WDAF-FM: First country era

-After the frequency swap, 106.5 FM stunting with all-Garth Brooks music for 16 days, then changed its call sign to KKCJ (instituted on March 9) and moniker to "CJ-106". ("CJ" stood for "Country Junction".)
+After the frequency swap, 106.5 FM stunted with all-Garth Brooks music for 16 days, then changed its call sign to KKCJ (instituted on March 9) and moniker to "CJ-106". ("CJ" stood for "Country Junction".)
 Capitol continued to own the station, while Sconnix, which owned country music rival KFKF, entered into a local marketing agreement (LMA) to run KKCJ as well.
 KKCJ was meant to be a younger-audience complement to KFKF, which targeted a more middle-aged audience.
 At first, KKCJ aired programming from the Satellite Music Network's "Country Coast to Coast" format, based in Dallas; on March 29, 1993, KKCJ began airing local programming.
 However, the station could not compete against WDAF and KBEQ (which flipped from Top 40 in February 1993).
 In addition, Sconnix’s LMA with KKCJ would end as EZ Communications purchased both KFKF and KBEQ, with a stipulation that KKCJ would change formats to avoid competition.

 Smooth jazz

-On March 10, 1995, at midnight, after Heritage Media bought KKCJ, the station began stunting with simulcasts of KFKF and KBEQ, then a loop of liners redirecting listeners to both stations, before transitioning to all-polka and Hootie & The Blowfish music on March 20.
+On March 10, 1995, at 6 p.m., after Heritage Media bought KKCJ, the station began stunting with simulcasts of KFKF and KBEQ, then a loop of liners redirecting listeners to both stations, before transitioning to all-polka and Hootie & The Blowfish music on March 20.
 The station also interspersed modern rock music during the stunting.
 On March 30, at 10 a.m., the station flipped to a smooth jazz format, branded as "106.5 The City".
 The first song on "The City" was "Smooth Operator" by Sade.
 On April 21, the station changed call letters to KCIY, to better fit the "City" moniker.

 Sinclair Broadcast Group bought the station in 1997, with Entercom taking over in 2000.
 KCIY became the top soft music station in the market around this time.
 However, it came at the expense of co-owned KUDL, which aired a mainstream adult contemporary format.